 If you are inspired by the mission of this campaign, or are already involved in a unifying volunteer project, please use this submission form for the opportunity to be featured and to motivate others with your act of unity.
 Show #UCLA what you value with the #YearofUnity hashtag and find others to unite with.
 See below for some of the campaign’s best posts.

 Participation in acts of selfless service nurtures a positive outlook on life.
-With 13,250 members across the world, Circle K has the potential to make a global impact 💙💛 The #UCLA chapter has raised over $23,000 for various charities and volunteered over 10,000 service hours in the past year.
+Circle K International is an example of an organization filled with positive, like-minded people who promote community engagement and service.
+With 13,250 members across the world, the organization has the potential to make a global impact 💙💛 The #UCLA chapter has raised over $23,000 for various charities and volunteered over 10,000 service hours in the past year.
+In addition to providing service, Circle K offers many leadership opportunities and a family-like support system.
+To learn how you can become involved, come out to one of the Circle K meetings on Thursdays from 6:30 – 7:30 pm in Kinsey Pavilion 1220B. #YearOfUnity

-Pathway at #UCLA Extension assists young adults with disabilities receive the most out of their educational endeavors.
-This program offers individualized support, inclusive living and learning environments, and opportunities for participants to improve skills for college and beyond.
+Pathway at #UCLA Extension assists young adults with disabilities get the most out of their educational endeavors.
+Providing individualized support, inclusive living and learning environments, and opportunities for participants to improve skills for college and beyond, this program is dedicated to providing equal opportunity to all members in the UCLA community.
+The end of this quarter marks their 10th year of service – an incredible accomplishment for an incredible organization. #YearOfUnity #YOU #MondayMotivation